-The feast takes place from 4 to 23 January every year in the Pueblos Magico of Chiapa de Corzo in Chiapas.
+The feast takes place from the 4th to the 23rd of January every year in the Pueblos Magico of Chiapa de Corzo in Chiapas.
 The celebrations honor three Catholic Saints Saint Anthony Abbot, Our Lord of Esquipulas, and Saint Sebastian.

 The Dance of the Parachicos is one aspect of a larger celebration.
 The dance and the dancers respectively are considered a communal offering to the saints.

-They dance along a procession route through Chiapas, day and night, wearing carved traditional wooden masks.
+They dance along a procession route through Chiapa del Corzo, through the day and night, wearing carved traditional wooden masks.
 Along the way, they carry religious icons and stop at a number of churches to pay their respects.

 Guelaguetza Festival, Oaxaca